Duns Creek, New South Wales: Location and amenities

 Duns Creek has good links to major Hunter urban centres.
 Maitland is less than 15 minutes drive and Newcastle can be reached within 50 minutes via Raymond Terrace.
 Other lifestyle attractions include Nelson Bay / Port Stephens (55-minute drive) and the Hunter Valley Wine Country centred on Pokolbin (55 minutes drive).
 It is in close proximity to the Tocal Agricultural College (5 minutes drive) which hosts its annual small farm fields days in May each year.
-Regular train services at Paterson Railway Station on CityRail's Hunter Line provide direct access to Maitland, Newcastle and Sydney.
+Regular train services at Paterson railway station on the North Coast railway line provide direct access to Maitland, Newcastle and Sydney.
 Newcastle Airport which has direct flights to Melbourne, Brisbane, the Gold Coast and Canberra, is located 40 minutes drive to the east at Williamtown.

 Paterson, which is less than 5 minutes away by car, has all the facilities of a normal country town as well as a number of hotels, cafes and a golf course.
 The Woodville store, which is slightly further away, operates as a general store and post office.
 Both Paterson and Woodville each have long standing primary schools and other facilities including historic community halls.
 The privately owned sandstone 'All Saints' Church at Woodville is regularly used for wedding ceremonies and receptions.
 In 2006 the area was provided with ADSL internet connections and residents can now access the NBN.
 A daily mail service is provided to residents with parcels able to be picked up from the Woodville Store.
 Duns Creek also has a weekly garbage and recycling service provided by Port Stephens Council.